himanshumehta1114/vscode-js-playground/README.md

 ## Motivation

-Whenever I had to test code, I used to create a directory, write js file & create package.json if I wanted to test npm package.
-This whole process was boring and took some effort.
-Also it was painful to maintain different test playgrounds.
-So this extension solves the problem.It helps you to quickly setup playground to experiment with code.
+Whenever I had to test some npm package, I used to create a directory, run npm init and write code.
+But it was hard to maintain these scripts for me.
+So I built a vscode extension which exports some commands to take care of above problem.

 ## Features